bentoml/BentoML/docs/source/integrations/mlflow.rst

 MLflow is an open source framework for tracking ML experiments and packaging ML code for training pipelines.
 BentoML focuses on ML in production and is agnostic to the experimentation platform and the model development environment.
-BentoML provides additional serving and production model deployment capability for MLflow users.
+Thus, BentoML provides additional serving and production model deployment capabilities for MLflow users.

 Compatibility
 -------------